AminAdel/webcolors/README.md

  ## gradient colors (under development)
-gradient colors are a little different from other colors. we need to do some extra things to do that.
+gradient colors are a little different from other colors. we need to do some extra things to apply that.

-If you want to learn how to set gradinet colors with css please visit this page :
+If you want to learn how to set gradient colors with css please visit this page :

 [linear-gradinet](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient)